saurg/2048-multiplayer/README.md

 To play in multiplayer mode, first start the *server* using the command:

 > $ 2048.out server

-This will start a server on your system.

 Now to play the game, start a client using the command